tannerPriest/blackjack/README.md

 - Computer Dealer is built to hit if dealer hand is below 17.

-- Aces are recgonized and auto changed if it is in the players hands insterest to staying below 21.
+- Aces are recgonized as 11 and auto changed to 1 if it is in the players hands insterest to staying below 21.